ariga/atlas/doc/md/guides/postgres/index-operator-classes.md

 (5 rows)
 ```

 Amazing!
 This time, Index Scan was performed using `internet_provider_idx`.
-As a result the cost, planning time, and execution time for our query have reduced significantly, as we expected.
+As a result, the cost, planning time, and execution time for our query have reduced significantly, as we expected.

 The previous index (without a specified operator class) could have been helpful while executing queries with WHERE clauses with operators such as  <, <=, >, or >=.
 Though, the same index could not be utilized when executing queries with WHERE clauses with a `LIKE` operator.